scotws/tinkasm/docs/MANUAL.md

 `.word` or `.w` - Store the following list of space-delimited 16-bit words as bytes.
 The assembler handles the conversion to little-endian format.
-Parameters can be in any supported number base or symbols, but not modified or math terms.
+Parameters can be in any supported number base or symbols.
 Note that WDC uses "double byte" for 16-bit values, but the rest of the world uses "word".

 ### Directives for 65816 only